dannberg/dannb-org/content/blog/2020/daily-driver-task-management-system.md

 1. A physical notebook (I use a [Large Squared Moleskin](https://amzn.to/3cfTb7A))
 2. Digital Calendar (I use [Google Calendar](https://calendar.google.com/) with [Fantastical](https://flexibits.com/fantastical))
-3. A long-term storage system (I use [2Do](https://www.2doapp.com/))
+3. A long-term storage system (I use [Things](https://culturedcode.com/things/))

 The overall Daily Driver System is a stripped-down version of three different productivity systems: David Allen’s _[Getting Things Done](https://amzn.to/2Wfxsak)_, [bullet journaling](https://bulletjournal.com/), and a basic to-do list.
 By picking and choosing the elements I found most useful from each of these systems, I’d developed a daily practice that’s been sustainable for me in the long term.

 At its core are a few elements I’ve borrowed from David Allen’s Getting Things Done system.
-GTD is well-known in the productivity community for good reason: it works.
-The goal is to organize your work (and thus your brain) in order to achieve “mind like water” — a state in which your brain is free to focus on the task at hand because it isn’t worried about holding any other piece of information at the same time.
+In GTD, the goal is to organize your work (and thus your brain) in order to achieve “mind like water” — a state in which your mind is free to focus on the task at hand because it isn’t worried about holding any other piece of information at the same time.

 The GTD system is great, but overkill for my daily life.
 Instead, I’ve pulled out these useful elements:

-*   If a task takes less than two minutes, do it immediately
+*   If a task takes less than two minutes, do it immediately[^3]
 *   Capture everything in a reliable system you can trust
 *   Regularly review everything
 *   Have a way to organize and store long-term tasks and projects

-Productivity apps like [2Do](https://www.2doapp.com/), [Things](https://culturedcode.com/things/), and [Omnifocus](https://www.omnigroup.com/omnifocus/) are designed for the entire GTD workflow.
-I find them much more useful for long-term storage of information, while I keep my daily task list much lighter and more nimble.
+Productivity apps like [Things](https://culturedcode.com/things/), [2Do](https://www.2doapp.com/), and [Omnifocus](https://www.omnigroup.com/omnifocus/) are designed for the entire GTD workflow.
+I find them much more useful for long-term storage of sometimes/maybe tasks, while I keep my daily task list much lighter and more nimble.
 I describe the long-term storage system in more detail a bit farther down this post.

 The crux of this system is a physical notebook.
-You may find you prefer a digital notebook (like [Bear](https://bear.app/), [Agenda](https://agenda.com/), or [Evernote](https://evernote.com/)), and I’ll describe a modified version of the system for digital apps, but for me there’s no beating a physical notebook.
-Physically writing things down helps with information processing and retention in a way that typing does not.
-Plus, I find it much more enjoyable to review past notes if they’re in a physical notebook.
+There's one step in this process (transfering tasks from one page to another every four to seven days, as described below) that has way more benefit when you're physically writing things down, as opposed to copy/pasting.

+I do include a note below about how you can modify the system and use a digital notebook (like [Bear](https://bear.app/), [Agenda](https://agenda.com/), or [Evernote](https://evernote.com/)) instead.
+But I encourage you to go physical if you want the full benefit of the system.

 ## Setting up the notebook

 First of all, you do _not_ need a journal dedicated strictly to your Daily Driver task list.
-In fact, I recommend against it.
-Journals are great for general note taking and thinking, in addition to task management.
-It’s your daily driver, and you should pretty much always have it handy.
+It's fun to have all your tasks alongside other notes, scribbles, or brainstorm sessions.
+When you're using the system, you'll have your notebook with you all the time, so use it any time you need to take notes or think-by-writing.
+We'll keep things organized with *page numbers* and an *Index*.

 The notebook setup borrows partially from the Bullet Journal setup.
 The main thing keeping your notebook organized is the Index, which serves as the table of contents.
 Turn to the first page of your notebook, and write the word “Index” across the first two pages.
 Turn the page and write “Index” at the top of the next two pages.
 This reserves four pages for our journal’s Index.
 We’ll come back to this shortly.

 ![Daily Driver Index Heading](/images/blog/2020/05/daily-driver-index-heading.jpg)

+The first thing we need to do is kick off the month.
+You'll do this at the start of every month.

-Turn the page and write the month and year at the top of each page.
+Turn to the next clean two pages and write the month and year at the top of each page.
 On the left side, write the numbers one through [however many days are in the month].
 Next to them, write a letter for the day of the month: M T W T F S S.

 If any of these dates are dates-of-note, write that down next to the date.
 These can be holidays, birthdays, events, travel, etc. We’re not going to use this actively in our system, only to provide color and context during your review.